 Ladies' Waiting Room, WC and Porters' room.
-Behind the signal box on the down platform, beyond the bay platform, is a gents toilet.
+Behind the signal box on the down platform, beyond the The station layout in 1895.
+The main station buildings consist of a Booking Hall, Station Master's Office, bay platform, is a gents toilet.